zengjixiang/jina/docs/get-started/install/docker.md

     - ` `, `-py37`: Python 3.7;
     - `-py38` for Python 3.8;
     - `-py39` for Python 3.9;
-- `{extra}`: the extra dependency installed along with Jina.
+- `{extra}`: the extra dependency installed along with Jina-serve.
 Possible values:
     - ` `: Jina is installed inside the image with minimum dependencies `pip install jina`;
     - `-perf`: Jina is installed inside the image via `pip install jina`.
 It includes all performance dependencies;
     - `-standard`: Jina is installed inside the image via `pip install jina`.
 It includes all recommended dependencies;